threader/PC-Tuning/docs/physical-setup.md

 - Disable the integrated GPU if not in use.

-- Windows 7 requires CSM/Compatibility Support Module to be enabled (can be disabled after installing GPU drivers, safe mode will not work).
+- Windows 7 requires CSM/Compatibility Support Module to be enabled, disable it if configuring Windows 8+.

 - Disable Secure Boot.